New Mexico State Road 404

-New Mexico State Road 404 (NM 404) is a 9.7 mi paved, two-lane state-maintained road in Doña Ana County in the U.S. State of New Mexico, that runs east–west across a gap between the northern edge of the Franklin Mountains and the southern edge of the North Franklin Mountains.
-The gap is known as the Anthony Gap due to its proximity to the community of Anthony, New Mexico.

-The east terminus of NM 404 is its intersection with NM 213 just west of Chaparral, New Mexico.
-The west terminus is in Anthony, New Mexico where it intersects with NM 460.
-It intersects Interstate 10.
+New Mexico State Road 404 (NM 404) is a 9.7 mi paved, two-lane, state-maintained road in Doña Ana County in the U.S. state of New Mexico, that runs east–west across a gap between the northern edge of the Franklin Mountains and the southern edge of the North Franklin Mountains.
+The gap is known as the Anthony Gap due to its proximity to the community of Anthony.
+The route's eastern terminus is at an intersection with NM 213 just west of Chaparral, and its western terminus is in Anthony, where it intersects NM 460.
+It intersects Interstate 10 (I-10).

 Route description

 The highway begins in Anthony at the intersection with NM 460.
 It continues East and after approximately 0.978 mi crosses Interstate 10.
 NM 404 then continues southeast for 3.62 miles at which point it enters Anthony Gap, between the Franklin Mountains and North Franklin Mountains ridges.
 Passing through the gap, NM 404 turns northeast and goes on for 4.335 mi until its end at NM 213.